skip to main content

 Ms Hurley was appointed to the role of CFO in March of last year.

-RTÉ said the financial matters referred to in the report "are past issues" and are "for the most part years or decades old".
+RTÉ said the annual payments referred to "are for the most part years or decades old and were historically recorded on RTÉ's balance sheet".

 In a statement to staff this afternoon, RTÉ Director General Kevin Bakhurst said RTÉ is committed to transformation and to rebuilding trust in the organisation.